offbynull/learn/Math/input/input.md

  make?
 "700 / 3"      make?
 "50 / 3"      make?
 "2 / 3"
 ```

-Because of (rule 3), each of the divisions are easily do-able using trial-and-error division (rule 2).
-The trialing zeros for each component are essentially ignored during trial-and-error division, meaning that the numbers being worked with are much smaller.
+Each of the divisions are easy to perform because trialing 0s can be stripped-off prior to trial-and-error division (ideas 2 and 3).
+That is, the actual numbers being input into trial-and-error division are much smaller than they would normally be because trailing 0s are removed.
+Smaller numbers mean easier to perform.

 ```{svgbob}
                               753